russdanner/agi-studio-let-them-eat-cake/README.md

 # Let Them Eat Cake
 Tomorrow Graham must meet with King Edwards for reasons unknown.
 This game takes place the night before.
-Go on a silly quest in Graham's dreams and prepare for the adventure that lies ahead in the following days.
+Go on a silly quest in Graham's dreams that prepares him for the adventure that lies ahead in the following days.

 # To Play the Game
 This is the source code of the game.
 Don't venture further here unless you wish to encounter spoilers.